Deathamns/Viewhance/README.md

 Additionally, minification (depends on Java, which needs to be manually installed, also some jar files which are automatically downloaded into the `build/.bin` folder) is possible via the `-min` argument.
 This argument is ignored when `-useln` or the `-pack` is used.

-Some platforms might be marked as legacy and they will be skipped at build unless the `-legacy` argument is set.

-Some platforms might be marked as legacy and they will be skipped at build unless the `-legacy` argument is set.
+Some platforms might be marked as legacy and they will be skipped at build unless the `-legacy` argument is set (and no platforms were specificed).

 With the `-version` argument it is possible to set a specific version number.
 If not set, the build script will use the current date/time as version.

 Examples:
 ```
-# Prepare directories for every available platform
+# Prepare directories for non-legacy platforms
 ./build.py

-# Prepare directories for Firefox and Opera
+# Prepare directories for Firefox (XUL) and Opera (Presto)
 ./build.py xpi oex

-# Prepare directories and package them for every available platform
+# Prepare directories and package them for every platform (including legacy)
-./build.py -pack
+./build.py -pack -legacy

 # Prepare, minify, and package for Chromium
 ./build.py crx -min -pack

 # Generate meta-data for Maxthon and Safari
-./build.py -meta -legacy mxaddon safariextz
+./build.py -meta mxaddon safariextz
 ```

 ## Development ##